-Abstract-The potential of the artificial intelligence to build solutions based on the understanding of human behaviours, and the capacity to discover patterns through their interactions with the world is being extended with the capabilities of the Internet of Things.
-The described potential, so-called Human Dynamics, pursues to describe in real-time the human behaviours and activities.
-These goals are starting to be feasible through the quantity of data provided by two of the main areas of the Internet of Things, on the one hand, the Smart cities to make more intelligent the environment and offer a smart space that sense our movements, actions, and the evolution of the ecosystem, and on the other hand, the wearable and mobile computing which allows to provide data from the humans itself, i.e., from their pockets (smart phones), wrists (smart watches), hearts (wearable sensors), and eyes (glasses).
-This work analyses the ecosystem defined through the triangle formed by Big Data, Smart Cities and Wearable Computing to determinate human dynamics.
+Abstract-The potential of the artificial intelligence, data mining and the so-called Big Data to build solutions based on the understanding of human behaviours is being extended with the capabilities of the Future Internet and the Internet of Things (IoT).
+The described potential of data and networks have been analyzed by the complex network theory, offering a specialized branch, the defined as Human Dynamics.
+The goal with the Internet of Things in the social area is to describe in real-time the human behaviours and activities.
+These goals are starting to be feasible through the quantity of data provided by the personal devices such as smart phone, and the smart environments such as Smart cities that makes more intelligent the environment and offer a smart space that sense our movements, actions, and the evolution of the ecosystem.
+This work analyses the ecosystem defined through the triangle formed by Big Data, Smart Cities and Personal/Wearable Computing to determinate human behaviours and human dynamics.
 For this purpose, the life-cycle of human dynamics determinations in Smart Cities have been analysed in order to determinate the current status of the technology, challenges, and opportunities.

-Index Terms-Human Dynamics; Human Behaviours; Big Data; Internet of Things; Smart Cities; Cloud Computing.
+Index Terms-Human Behaviours; Big Data; Internet of Things; Smart Cities; Cloud Computing; Wearable Computing.